noisepy/NoisePy/tutorials/cloud/aws.md

 ### Exploration using notebooks
 We recommend starting off with a notebook to explore simple jobs and the desirable configuration (e.g., noise pre-processing).
 Refer to the [SCOPED HPS Book](https://seisscoped.org/HPS/softhardware/AWS_101.html) to open a Jupyter notebook.

+One the jupyter server is started, upload noisepy_scedc_tutorial.ipynb.

 ### Exploration using CLI
 You may edit the ``config.yml`` file with appropriate parameters.
 Refer to the NoiseConfig page to set up.

+#### 1. Cross-correlation

+This is a toy problem that uses a small set of stations, reads from a cloud store, and output data in zarr.

 ```